 Built on the PMI-aligned CPMAI methodology for AI project management.

-Todd Salemi spent 22 years building and leading a specialty agricultural products company — import/export, B2B and B2C channels, e-commerce, and global manufacturing partnerships.
-He sold the business earlier this year.
+Todd Salemi spent 22 years building and leading a specialty agricultural products company; import/export, B2B and B2C channels, e-commerce, and global manufacturing partnerships.
 He founded Helm to bring an operator's lens to AI: running AI agents inside his own work, building systems for clients, and translating complexity into clear, actionable decisions.
-Helm engagements are organized around the PMI-aligned CPMAI methodology, measured against three outcomes — revenue captured, hours reclaimed, and margin protected.
+Helm engagements are organized around the PMI-aligned CPMAI methodology, measured against three outcomes: revenue captured, hours reclaimed, and margin protected.

 Based in Dana Point, California.